Convex Regularization for High-Dimensional Multi-Response Tensor Regression: Introduction

 The remainder of the paper is organized as follows: In Section~\ref{SecProbSetup} we introduce the general framework of using weakly decomposable regularizers for exploiting low-dimensional structures in high dimensional tensor regression.
 In Section~\ref{SecBounds} we present a general upper bound for weakly decomposable regularizers and discuss specific risk bounds for commonly used sparsity or low-rankness regularizers for tensors.
 In Section~\ref{SecExamples} we apply our general result to three specific statistical problems, namely, multi-response regression, multivariate autoregressive model, and the pairwise interaction model.
 We show that in each of the three examples appropriately chosen weakly decomposable regularizers leads to minimax optimal estimation of the unknown parameters.
-The proofs are presented in Section~\ref{SecProofs}.
+Numerical experiments are presented in Section~\ref{SecSim} to further demonstrate the merits and breadth of our approach.
+Proofs are provided in Section~\ref{SecProofs}.